 walk up a

-set of smaller steps leading into the church itself.
-Dragging and
+to a second set of smaller steps leading into the church itself.

-our travel time, we were running behind and the service to was to begin
+our travel time, we were running behind and the service was to

 Back then, the group was larger and younger so we shouldn’t have